RIKEN-RCCS/lens3/v2/doc/design-notes.md

 for example, when the remote filesystem blocks its operations.
 In particular, MinIO doesn't even output the servicing URL in such cases.

-To test such a condition, replace /usr/local/bin/minio with a dummy command such as "sleep 3600".
+To test such a condition, replace the S3 backend server with a dummy command such as "sleep 3600".
 It should cause a timeout.
 Check the pool should become suspended.